Do you love relish? Here’s how to make an easy, homemade pickle relish without dyes, corn syrup, or unnecessary ingredients!

 In a mesh sieve or cheese cloth lined colander, drain the cucumbers and onions.

 You want to remove as much moisture as possible.
 If you are making a large batch then you might need to work in batches here.
-Press to remove any hidden moisture.
+Press to remove any excess liquid.

 Related Reading: How to Make (and Can) Homemade Ketchup